roberto4tisantos/UofToronto_12React/my-portfolio/README.md

-# React Portfolio
+# Portfolio
-Using React skills to create web developer single-page application portfolio.
+Using React technology skills to create web developer single-page application portfolio.
 Page contain a header, a section for content, and a footer.
 Page contain About Me, Portfolio, Contact, and Resume sections.